-CLEAR is popular 4G wireless internet provider, offering its services in the United States.
+CLEAR is popular 4G wireless internet provider in the United States.
 It provides internet connectivity by using a 4G wireless modem that also acts as a wireless access point.
 Unfortunately, currently, the safest supported wireless security mode is only the WPA2-PSK.
-In this post I will describe my procedure of securing CLEAR’s wireless network with better, RADIUS powered, WPA2-Enterprise security mode.
+In this post we describe procedure of securing CLEAR’s wireless network with better, RADIUS powered, WPA2-Enterprise security mode.

-Firstly, I have to access modem’s administration interface by opening http://192.168.15.1 from my web browser.
-After successful authentication, modem welcomes me with the following Welcome screen.
+Firstly, we access modem’s administration interface by opening http://192.168.15.1 from a web browser.
+After successful authentication, modem welcomes us with the following Welcome screen.

 To verify available Wireless Security Settings, let’s click on the Basic -> Wi-Fi -> Advanced buttons.

-As you can see in the picture above, this modem really supports authentication only with the pre-shared keys and not our desired WPA2-Enterprise mode.
-It is necessary to add another wireless router, in my case the TP-Link WR842ND, to create new RADIUS powered wireless network.
+As you can see in the picture above, this modem supports authentication only with the pre-shared keys and not more secure WPA2-Enterprise mode.
+For WPA2-Enterprise, it is necessary to add another wireless router, to create new RADIUS powered wireless network.

 Connecting TP-Link router to CLEAR’s modem

-As CLEAR will remain my provider of internet connectivity, I have to connect the TP-Link router to the modem with provided Ethernet cable and turn the router on.
+CLEAR will remain our provider of internet connectivity and we connect the TP-Link router to the modem with provided Ethernet cable and turn the router on.
 It is important to plug the Ethernet cable into the blue network port (uplink).

-Next, I connect my computer to new TP-Link’s wireless network and follow initial configuration instructions.
-During this procedure, the router asks me to enter a PIN number, that is printed on the sticker on the bottom side of the router.
+Next, we connect computer to new wireless network provided by TP-Link and follow initial configuration instructions.
+During this procedure, the router will ask to enter a PIN number, that is printed on the sticker on the bottom side of the router.

-In next step, I have to select the Wireless Security type.
-At this moment, not all security options are available, so I select the WPA2-PSK security mode, type in some temporary pre-shared key and finish this configuration.
+In next step, we select the Wireless Security type.
+At this moment, not all security options are available, so we select the WPA2-PSK security mode, type in some temporary pre-shared key and finish this configuration.

 Creating virtual RADIUS server and user’s accounts

-Now, let’s go to https://console.ironwifi.com to register new wireless router and create accounts for my users.
-After signing in, all I have to do is follow Configuration Wizard, which provides all required information in the last page’s summary.
-I will keep this page open, so I am able to use the values in next step.
+Now, let’s go to https://console.ironwifi.com to define our Network and create accounts for our Users.
+After signing in, all we have to do is follow Configuration Wizard, which provides all required information in the last page’s summary.
+We keep this page open, so we can use the values in next step.

 Configuring TP-Link router to use WPA2-Enterprise security mode

-After accessing the Wireless Security Settings, I change the Wireless Security type to WPA/WPA2 and enter information from the IronWifi console – the RADIUS server IP address, port, and Shared secret/Password.
+After accessing the Wireless Security Settings, we switch the Wireless Security type to WPA/WPA2 and enter information from the IronWifi Console – the RADIUS server IP address, Port, and Shared Secret.

 Finally, save new settings and restart router.